 As the medical marijuana industry continues to leave its footprint on the field of medicine, science — and the general population — are exploring new ways of experiencing it.
 Cannabidiol, or CBD, has stepped into the spotlight as a highly-regarded form of alternative medicine and has gained much traction in the medical marijuana industry.
 Furthermore, its list of benefits is no longer purely hypothetical.
 A growing body of research is finding that CBD could be highly beneficial to treat certain medical conditions.
+That doesn't mean it's workplace-friendly, though, which leads to the question: Can you fail a drug test due to CBD?

 CBD is a cannabis compound that many